sendgrid/docs/source/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/faq.md

 From there, each email marketing solution charges a premium for sending through the user interface.
 With Legacy Newsletter it’s a **$0.25 fee per 1,000 emails you send**.
 For Marketing Campaigns, it’s a **$10 fee per 10,000 contacts you store**.
 Your first 2,000 contacts in Marketing Campaigns are free.

-As an incentive to migrate to Marketing Campaigns, you can [choose how you’d like to pay]( https://app.sendgrid.com/settings/choose_how_you_pay):
+If you used Legacy Newsletter between 1 August 2016 and 30 March 2017, when you switch to Marketing Campaigns, you can [choose how you’d like to pay]( https://app.sendgrid.com/settings/choose_how_you_pay).
+You can continue to pay per email sent or you can choose to pay per contact you store in Marketing Campaigns:

 <table class="table" style="table-layout:fixed">
   <tr>